innolitics/rdm/rdm/init/documents/software_plan.md

 {# TODO: discuss risk analysis location; clarify how risk controls will be traced to software requirements. #}

-Software requirements are recorded in the form of Github Issues that have been tagged with the `requirement` label{% if system.auditor_notes %} [5.2.1]{% endif %}.
-See [this guide](https://guides.github.com/features/issues/) for details about using Github Issues.
+Software requirements are recorded in the form of Github issues that have been tagged with the `requirement` label{% if system.auditor_notes %} [5.2.1]{% endif %}.
+See [this guide](https://guides.github.com/features/issues/) for details about using Github issues.
 See [Appendix A](#requirements-analysis) for a list of the different types of requirements, and some best practices for defining them{% if system.auditor_notes %} [5.2.2 and 5.2.3]{% endif %}.

 To the extent possible, software requirements should be enumerated at the start of the project.
 If an existing requirement becomes irrelevant, it should be tagged with the `obsolete` label. {% if not system.is_software_only_device %} Software requirements should be tied to their originating system requirements by tagging them with labels that match the system requirement ids. {% endif %}